 - Bajrayogini Temple

 - Haleshi Mahadev Temple

-14 Holy Temples in Nepal
+Information of All Temples in Nepal

 The Pashupatinath temple dates back to the 5th century.
 The creation of this Hindu shrine marks the finding of Shiva lingam at the location which has excellent value in the Hindu community.
 The Malla kings renovated the temple later during their reign in Nepal.
 The Pashupatinath has been established as the most important religious site for millions of Lord Shiva devotees.

 This pagoda-style temple stretches on both sides of the Bagmati River, and there are hundreds of Shiva lingams within the compound of the temple.
 There is Shiva lingam inside the main temple and the statue of Nandi facing the temple.
 The cremations of Hindus take place along the bank of the river.
 The major worships in this temple are during festivals like Mahashivaratri which attracts millions of Hindu devotees from around the globe, Teej, the sacred celebration of women in Nepal, various Ekadashis and, other auspicious occasions.
 The great Aratis and festivals are the unique attraction of this famous temple.

 To get to the Pashupatinath temple, you can visit directly from the Tribhuwan International Airport, which is 5-10 minutes away.
 You can also take a taxi from Basantapur to catch a bus from Basantapur.
 If you are a tourist visiting this holy site, you have to pay a charge of approximately NPR 1000 to roam the premises of this famous temple in Nepal.
 However, non- Hindus aren’t generally allowed to enter the main temple itself.
 Tourists can enter the heritage site through the back premises.
 Having a tourist guide with you can be easier to get more access to one of the best temples in Nepal.